We're investing over $619 million to upgrade and expand Queen Elizabeth II Jubilee Hospital (QEII). The upgrades include:

 • new central sterile supply department

-• renovations to our hospital buildings.
+• renovations to our existing hospital buildings.

 The upgrades will modernise our hospital and provide more health care services to our growing community.
 Building started in 2023 and some upgrades are already finished.
 We expect all upgraded services and new buildings to be completed by 2027.